Anticipating Future with Large Language Model for Simultaneous Machine Translation: Results

 \subsection{Sensitivity to Hyperparameters}

 We examine how \method~is sensitive to the choice of hyperparameters.
 We evaluate on De-En direction and use RALCP+\method.
 We vary the number of tokens to predict $l$, the number of continuations $n$, and the $k$ for top-$k$ sampling from $[2,4,6,8,10]$.
 We sweep $\tau$ from $0.5$ to $0.9$ with step size $0.1$ for each configuration.
+Note that for $n=2$ and $\tau<1$, there is only one data point since RALCP always follows the first of $n=2$ translations.

 Results are shown in Figure \ref{fig:hyperparameters}.
 As the sampling length $l$ increases, the quality-latency trade-off improves and saturates after $l\geq 6$.
 This confirms that more distant source text will have a smaller impact on the hypothesis generation.
 As the number of candidates $n$ increases, the trade-off also gets better but quickly saturates after $n\geq 4$, which means we can further reduce the computation cost without sacrificing too much performance.
 Another observation is that a larger number of candidates with the same threshold $\tau$ will have a larger latency since it requires more randomly sampled candidates to agree with each other.
 As $k$ increases, we also see better results, which is consistent with Equation \ref{eq:oracle} since we want the sampled distribution to be as close to the oracle distribution as possible.